quorinne/PyBer_Analysis/README.md

 # Summary
 As seen throughout this analysis the supply of drivers and total number of rides is far larger in Urban areas than rural or suburban areas.
 While the average cost of fare per ride is higher in rural areas when compares to urban areas.
-This is likely due to a somewhat higher demand of ride sharing services proportional to the population.
-I would assume this is due to a lack of public transportation although we lack the data necessary to make this claim with any real level of certainty.
-If possible, I would like to run another analysis on this data with included values for average wait time per ride and availability of public transportation.
-Including the average wait time per ride will let us know if potential customer waits for a driver to become available longer in any city type.
-For example: A wait time of ten minutes in an urban area and a wait time of thirty minutes in a rural area could indicate that urban areas have enough drivers for its ride sharing demands while rural areas lack drivers.
-This would also explain the higher fare cost in rural areas.
+This is likely due to higher demand of ride sharing services proportional to the population in rural and suburban areas.
+In fact, there are too many drivers in urban areas with 67.6% more drivers than rides many of the drivers will be unable to pick up a single fare.